2025-03-06

 13:30 - 14:15 | Samuel Humeau Title: A finite presentation of graphs of treewidth at most 3 (Amina Doumane, Samuel Humeau, Damien Pous, (ENS de Lyon)) Abstract

-We provide a finite equational presentation of graphs of treewidth at most three, solving an instance of an open problem by Courcelle and Engelfriet.
+We provide a finite equational presentation of graphs of treewidth at most three, solving an instance of

 |